cdl-geneseo/command-line/sections/14-removing-files-and-folders.md

 ```
 Note that `workshop` is an example name.
 Name your folder whatever you like!

-Create a folder within the folder
+Create a folder within the folder.

 ```console
 $ mkdir my-new-folder
 ```
 Again, use any name you like for your folder, but remember, no spaces in the name!

-Descend into the folder
+Descend into the folder.

 ```console
 $ cd my-new-folder
 ```
-Create a new file inside your new folder
+Create a new file inside your new folder.

 ```console
 $ touch my-awesome-file.txt